 Competitors must exercise their own mountain judgement as to the appropriate action to take in case of any emergency, including but not limited to leaving a partner in a warm safe environment to seek help from others.

-If a running team wishes to use a substitute runner to complete the course (in case one of the team is injured, for example), then the entire team should restart that running route from the beginning.
+If an All-Rounder running team wishes to use a substitute runner to complete the course (in case one of the team is injured, for example), then the entire team (or non-injured runner) should restart that running route from the beginning.

 On the Dingle-to-Brandon-to-Dingle stage only, 'excess' members of the shore party (if the shore party is larger than 2) are allowed to leave the route (to descend the 'tourist route') at Mount Brandon ONLY to make their way back to Dingle together, while at least two runners must complete the entire route.

 The use of GPS-based maps for navigational purposes is not allowed on the running routes unless in the case of emergency.
 HOWEVER - the use of GPS-based altitude and distance measurement (for example on a wrist-worn Garmin etc) is acceptable (and is advised but not obligatory) for safety purposes.

 All crew members and skippers must check in to the race HQ from 2pm on the day of the race, for kit check and final paperwork.

 All members of all crews must attend the race briefing at 4pm on the day of the race, in the race HQ.